qawatake/obsdconv/README.md

 # obsdconv
-Obsdconv is a CLI program and a Go package to convert [Obsidian](https://obsidian.md/) files in several ways.
+CLI program and a Go package to convert [Obsidian](https://obsidian.md/) files in several ways.
 You can use the program both for exporting Obsidian files to static site generators (e.g., Hugo), and for modifying front matters.

 Obsdconv enables you to